Club Founded: 2012

 The crowd were treated to an appearance from the experienced Loei sub, Arthit Sunthornphit.
 The former Thailand international midfielder from his time at Chonburi was still capable of spraying the ball around without doing too much running.

 The game petered out in the closing stages.
 Despite this, I enjoyed what I thought was quite a decent watch, as neither side had anything to play for and consequently took the shackles off.
-Surin, particularly, had been a turgid team to watch in the past, providing a pleasant surprise on this occasion.
+Surin, particularly, had been a turgid team to watch in the past, which came as a pleasant surprise.

 My Grab driver was bang on time, meaning I missed the final minute or so of stoppage time.
 We collected Taew from the hotel and headed to Walking Street, grabbing some food without being overly captivated.